Drop-Off & Pick-Up

 - Our clinic provides the medications listed below for all campers.
 If you did not receive a doctor signature to administer an OTC medication that you brought with you, no worries, we’ve got you covered!

-- Activated Charcoal- If directed by Poison Control
+- Activate Charcoal- As Directed by Poison Control

 - Aloe Gel- Sunburn